Richardinho/blog-posts/kara-erickson-review.md

 I have posted a question on Stackoverflow to see if anyone else has an answer to this problem, but for the moment I do not know how to solve it.

+## Resources
+Besides this talk that we are discussing, the best resource online that I have found regarding the `ControlValueAccessor` interface is [this blog](https://jenniferwadella.com/blog/understanding-angulars-control-value-accessor-interface) by Jennifer Wadella.
+She also does some talks on the same subject that can be found on YouTube.

 ### Examples